cf.read

 The byte order ('big' or 'little').

 The UM version to be used when decoding the header.
 Valid versions are, for example, 4.2, '6.6.3' and '8.2'.
 In general, a given version is ignored if it can be inferred from the header (which is usually the case for files created by the UM at versions 5.3 and later).
 The exception to this is when the given version has a third element (such as the 3 in 6.6.3), in which case any version in the header is ignored.
+The default version is 4.5.

-The height (in metres) of the upper bound of the top model level.
+The height in metres of the upper bound of the top model level.
 By default the height at top model is taken from the top level’s upper bound defined by BRSVD1 in the lookup header.
 If the height can’t be determined from the header, or the given height is less than or equal to 0, then a coordinate reference system will still be created that contains the ‘a’ and ‘b’ formula term values, but without an atmosphere hybrid height dimension coordinate construct.

 Note